ashraffares/bubble/README.md

 # Bubble

 > This is the readMe for the Ruby first week Project.
-It is a small program for sorting using the bubble sort method.
+It is a small program for sorting using Ruby's enumerable methods.

 ![screenshot](./screen.png)